 Hundreds of adult students are attending college tuition-free this year with TN Reconnect.
-Adults who don’t already have a college degree can join them for the upcoming fall semester at Volunteer State Community College.
+Adults who don’t already have a college degree can join them for the upcoming semesters at Volunteer State Community College.
 People are encouraged to apply now.

 Aztec dance group Quetzalli Yolotl will be a highlight of the Fall Fiesta at Volunteer State Community College on October 20.
 The annual celebration of Latino culture will include a soccer goal kicking contest, with several age categories from kids to adult.
 The Fiesta is a free event featuring food, music and fun.